jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 - Add a command self package that build the user commands into a single script file.
 - fix running tests with verbose mode on.
 - Replace awk with bash.
-- Provide an alternative bash function if diff is not found.
 - Allow to separate commands from options/arguments with `--`.
 - Have a consistent look and feel for interactive functions.
 - Reimplement usage of main::sortCommands / main::addLastChoice.